 Please leave all of the other options under Browser Cache as their defaults.

 Step: 5 W3 Total Cache Configure Setting With CloudFlare Extension :

 Now, It is time to activate W3 Total Cache and Cloudflare on your website.
 Therefore, go to w3 total cache extensions option and activate Cloudflare.
 After activating CloudFlare extension you are ready to move Cloudflare configure the setting.

-Cloudflare is most important to make WordPress Website Faster; you need a Cloudflare account which provides us a global API key which will be used to activate Cloudflare with w3 total cache.
-Therefore, you need Cloudflare account.
-If you don’t have any account on CloudFlare. then simply go to CloudFlare website and activate your website with CloudFlare DNS.
+Cloudflare is most important to make WordPress Website Faster; you need a Cloudflare account which provides us a global API key that will be used to activate Cloudflare with w3 total cache.
+Therefore, you need a Cloudflare account.
+If you don’t have an account on Cloudflare. then simply go to the Cloudflare website and activate your website with Cloudflare DNS.
 You Can Also watch my YouTube video How To Setup Cloudflare.

 After making your CloudFlare account, you need to copy your Global API Key.
 Come to the w3 total cache extensions option, and click on setting under the CloudFlare extension.
-Then Click the Authorize button under the Credentials.
-Now, Click on API Key View button and enter your CloudFlare API key.
+Then click the Authorize button under the Credentials.
+Now, Click on the API Key View button and enter your Cloudflare API key.
 Now you will see your CloudFlare account has been activated with a w3 total cache.

 Turn on Cloudflare Minify

 Finally, we minify our website code by using Cloudflare.
 Please, Scroll down the Cloudflare setting page then you will see an option off CloudFlare: Content Processing.
 Enable given three options.